 Earn Your Degree Close to Home

-Azusa Pacific University’s Bachelor of Science in Nursing (2+2 Upper-Division Transfer Program) is designed for transfer students interested in pursing a Bachelor of Science in Nursing (BSN).
-Offered only at APU’s High Desert Regional Campus in Victorville, the program enables students with 48 units of transferable nursing prerequisite courses to complete the nursing major in six consecutive semesters (two years) at APU, including summers.
-Students graduate equipped to provide effective, compassionate health care.
+Offered at three of APU’s regional campuses in Victorville, San Bernardino, and Monrovia, the program enables students with 49 units of transferable nursing prerequisite courses to complete the nursing major in six consecutive semesters (two years) at APU, including summers.
+Students graduate equipped to provide a deeper level of compassionate health care.

 School of Nursing Accreditation

 The baccalaureate degree in nursing, master’s degree in nursing, and Doctor of Nursing Practice at Azusa Pacific University are accredited by the Commission on Collegiate Nursing Education.
-The traditional baccalaureate nursing program, upper division transfer (2+2/LVN to BSN) programs, entry-level master’s program, and the nurse practitioner program are approved by the California Board of Registered Nursing.
+The traditional baccalaureate nursing program, upper-division transfer (2+2/LVN to BSN) programs, entry-level master’s program, and the nurse practitioner program are approved by the California Board of Registered Nursing.
 Azusa Pacific University (APU) is accredited by the WASC Senior College and University Commission (WSCUC).